YusukeJustinNakajima/SigmaOptimizer-UI/README.md

 ### 🔧 Prerequisites
 - **Windows environment**
 - **Node.js**
 - **Run `powershell/AutoSetup.ps1` to automate the entire setup process.
 This script handles all the necessary preparations seamlessly.
-Before executing the script, update the `OPENAI_APIKEY` section in `AutoSetup.ps1` with your own API key.**
+    - Setting OpenAI API Key
+        - The script prompts you to enter your OpenAI API key, which is required for LLM-based rule generation.
+    - Generating unrelatedLogs.txt
+        - The script generates a file named `powershell/config/unrelatedLogs.txt` to store logs that are not related to the Sigma rule generation process.
     - Installing Required PowerShell Modules
         - `Pester 5.x.x` (for running tests)
         - `powershell-yaml` (for parsing YAML files)